F0lak/dm_open_ref/ref/icon/proc/MapColors.md

 and all of them are added together.

 Either of these calls
-change the icon to grayscale*
+change the icon to grayscale+
 ```
 icon.MapColors(0.3,0.3,0.3,
 0.59,0.59,0.59, 0.11,0.11,0.11, 0,0,0) // or\...